PrajjuS/Noob-Projects/README.md

 ```
 Welcome to PrajjuS's Project
 Noob Learning C++
-Wrote a Simple and Very Useful C++ Program for 11th class
+Wrote Simple and Very Useful C++ Programs for 11th class
 Found any bugs?
 Report to @PrajjuS in Telegram
 Have fun :)
 ```